 To assist in documenting, quantifying, and monitoring the mitigation measures selected by the project proponent, the District has prescribed that the selected operational mitigation measures be explained in the context of an AQMP.
 The AQMP can be a standalone document or incorporated into the environmental document.
 During the environmental review process, and before certification of the CEQA environmental document by the lead agency, the District independently confirms the benefits of the selected measures in the AQMP with a verification letter.
-The AQMP shall then be referenced in the CEQA document as an air quality mitigation measure, appended to the document, and referenced as a condition of approval by the lead agency.
+The AQMP (including the selected reduction measures) shall be referenced in the CEQA document as an air quality mitigation measure, appended to the document, and referenced as a condition of approval by the lead agency.